frederic-perez/AmE-dictionary/data/idioms.md

 __garbage in, garbage out__
 __gaslight__ :two: (gaslighting) To manipulate someone psychologically so that they begin to doubt their experience of reality.
 The phrase comes from the 1938 play _Gas Light_, in which the protagonist attempts to induce insanity in his wife by constantly questioning or doubting her reports of strange events, such as the dimming of the house’s gas lights (which has in fact occurred and is related to the husband’s nefarious activities). _Her husband must be gaslighting her because she suddenly doubts all the evidence that she’s found of his indiscretions._ _The administration has been accused of gaslighting with its repeated attempts to spread disinformation._
 __geek out__ _v_ To temporarily enter techno-nerd mode while in a non-hackish context, for example at parties held near computer equipment.
 Especially used when you need to do or say something highly technical and don’t have time to explain: “Pardon me while I geek out for a moment.”
+__gender fluid__ Not strictly identifying as one distinct gender, perhaps identifying as a different gender at different times, or identifying as more than one gender at once. _My sex is male, but I’m gender fluid, and I feel more feminine than masculine some days._
 __gentleman’s agreement__ A legally non-binding arrangement that is guaranteed only by a verbal or mutually understood agreement by the parties involved.
 __get (one’s) ears lowered__ To get a haircut, especially to a length that reveals one’s ears.
 __get (one’s) goat__ To annoy or anger one. _That guy just gets my goat every time he opens his mouth._
 __get (one’s) knuckles rapped__ _The Japanese drug company Astellas has had its knuckles rapped for wrongdoing four times in less than three years._
+__get (one’s) thinking cap on__ To begin thinking or considering very carefully and seriously (about something), often to solve a problem. _OK, fellas, if we all get our thinking caps on, I’m sure we can come up with a way to earn enough money to go to the baseball game this weekend._
 __get (some kind of) mileage out of (something)__ To get a lot of use from something, as if it were a car. _Bob always got a lot of mileage out of one joke._
 __get (the hell) out of Dodge__ To leave or depart from a place, especially quickly or with marked urgency.
 A reference to Dodge City, Kansas, the clichéd setting of cowboy and western films from the early to mid-1900s.
 __get a grip__ :two::hammer: